matthew-tucker/matthew-tucker.github.io/_posts/papers/2017-06-15-NELS-Almeida-Tucker.md

 ext_site:
 ---

 **The Complex Structure of Agreement Errors: Evidence from Distributional Analyses of Agreement Attraction in Arabic**.
-To Apper, Proceedings of the 47th Meeting of the North-Eastern Linguistic Society (with [Diogo Almeida](https://sites.google.com/a/nyu.edu/diogo-almeida/)).
+To Appear, Proceedings of the 47th Meeting of the North-Eastern Linguistic Society (with [Diogo Almeida](https://sites.google.com/a/nyu.edu/diogo-almeida/)).

 <!---more--->